 So what exactly makes a child shy?
 What part of the parent-child relationship influences this characteristic the most?
 There are several findings that researchers have made.

 On the one hand, there’s the parenting style.
 According to Baumrind, the different styles of parenting include: authoritative (warm and responsive), authoritarian (strict discipline and control), permissive (warm with no rules) and neglectful (cold and unresponsive).
 Scientists have found that parental control and the authoritarian approach to parenting, including practices like manipulating the emotional bond, being over-intrusive and anxious, or exerting strict, punitive, and severe control, can weaken or hinder the child’s development of autonomy and lead to withdrawal and shyness (amongst other emotional and behavioral conflicts).

-On the other hand, research has shown that a secure attachment and sense of security that a child has in his relationship with his parents can be the building blocks for later confidence and engagement in social situations.
+On the other hand, research has shown that a secure attachment and sense of security that a child has in the relationship with their parents can be the building blocks for later confidence and engagement in social situations.
 Consequently, having an insecure relationship with parents can lead the child towards social difficulties in the future.

 If your little one is shy, don’t worry.
-Remember that sometimes a child can be inherently reserved and it can take a little longer for him to warm up to new situations, places, and people.
-What’s important is that he’s not emotionally distressed, to the point that his shyness becomes disabling and doesn’t allow him to adapt.
+Remember that sometimes a child can be inherently reserved and it can take a little longer for them to warm up to new situations, places, and people.
+What’s important is that they’re not emotionally distressed, to the point that their shyness becomes disabling and doesn’t allow them to adapt.